 Quartzsite Community Thrift Store, Quartzsite Improvement Association, Art Guild, Quartzsite Quilters, VFW, Senior Center and the Rotary are some of our local organizations that contribute to make Quartzsite a better place.

-Horizon Community Bank, RoadRunner Grocery Store, Lone Star BBQ and Walmart are just some of our business donors.
+Horizon Community Bank, RoadRunner Grocery Store, Lone Star BBQ, Mr. Kool Seal, Pilot, The Town of Quartzsite and Desert Messenger are just some of our business donors.

 So many in our area live under the poverty level.
 It takes so little to help them have a better life of healthy food.
 Many of our donations are from local individuals with a big heart who would rather keep their philanthropy private.
 You know who you are and a BIG Thank You to you special people.